kbjiang/02_study/90-other-topics/coding interviews/coding interview.md

 1. Example of *Kadane's* algorithm.
 Here is an [explanation](https://youtu.be/86CQq3pKSUw) on maximum sum
 2. Idea is
 	1. to see the impact of existing sum/product on current element, i.e., compare `current_sum` with `nums[i]` and reset if negative impact from `current_sum`

+### Sliding window (important technique)
+1. Interview: you are given an array of 1's and 0's.
+You are also given a number k.
+What is the length of the longest continuous subsequence of 1's you can pick from the given array?
+You can substitute at most k 0's with 1's.
+Write a script in python.
+	1. Example: input [1, 0, 1, 0, 0, 1, 0, 0, 1, 1, 1, 1, 1], k=2;	output: 8
+	2. The mental picture is looking for a sliding window with no more than k zeros.

 ## - String
 ### data structures
 1. Tries: